 Data mapping can help you easily extract a shortlist of high-upside potential business locations.
 And Maptive’s wide range of powerful features can help you hone in on your best choice.
 Schedule your free live demo to get guidance, tips, and tricks on site selection for your business.

 There’s no substitution for a clear process.
-Here’s how to choose a business location, from initial steps and what to research all the way through getting the best out of your data.
+Here’s how to choose a business location, from the initial steps and what to research all the way through getting the best out of your data.

 When it comes to picking a spot for your business, there’s too much at play to tackle it solo.
 Round up a crew for your site selection team—grab folks from your executive, operations, HR, and financial squads.
 Heck, throw in some site selection consultants if you think they’ll help.